 In the economic boom that occurred at the end of World War II, General Motors introduced the only production sports car being offered by American automotive manufacturers at that time.
-Soldiers, returning home from Europe, were introduced to the C1 Chevrolet Corvette, a two seat “image” car that had an immediate initial appeal as a sensational show car.
+American soldiers, many of whom were returning home from active service in Europe, were introduced to the C1 Chevrolet Corvette, a two seat “image” car that found immediate initial appeal as a centerpiece of the 1953 GM Motorama.

 The appeal was short-lived.
-In 1953, when Chevrolet rolled the first Corvettes off their assembly lines, they presented a car that was more sparkle than substance.
-The car quickly earned the nickname “the plastic bathtub”, a title that was a distinct correlation between the stark white shell of its body and it’s slow, unimpressive performance.
+Within a few months of its initial introduction, Chevrolet rolled the first production 1953 Corvettes off their assembly lines.
+It didn’t take long for the public to realize that this first Corvette was more sparkle than substance.
+The car quickly earned the nickname “the plastic bathtub”, a title that was a distinct correlation between the stark white shell of its body and it’s sluggish, unimpressive performance.